Vietnam Veterans and Mesothelioma

 - Cement sheeters

 Military transportation during the Vietnam era was once built and maintained with asbestos products.
-This includes not only ships, but aircraft, vehicles, and tanks.
+This includes not only ships but aircraft, vehicles, and tanks.
 Asbestos was used in brake parts, gaskets, wiring, thermal insulation, and clutch pads, so vehicle mechanics were likely exposed.

-Exposure After the Military
+Asbestos Exposure After Military Service

 Once they became civilians, many Vietnam War veterans continued working in the same field they were trained in during service.
 For instance, construction work continued for many veterans once they left the military, but the industry outside of the military also depended heavily on asbestos materials.
-Veterans who continued to work in asbestos-related fields may have been exposed after their service.

 Veterans exposed to asbestos who developed related illnesses are urged to apply for Veterans’ Affairs (VA) compensation.
 Mesothelioma is one of the diseases associated with asbestos in the military that’s considered a service-related disability.
-Other diseases currently approved for disability pay include:

 - Asbestosis